Lori Scott, M.D., R.N., B.S.N.

 ABIGAIL FLETCHER, L.M.

 Abigail graduated from the International School of Midwifery in 2009, and has been practicing here in Gainesville since then.
-Abigail has been honored to attend hundreds of births including the births of both of her beloved nieces!
+They have been honored to attend hundreds of births including the births of both of their beloved nieces!
 Abigail is passionate about Birth Justice, and strives to make midwifery care accessible to all who desire it.
 Abigail teaches the Midwifery Practicum courses at FSTM.

 Amanda is a graduate of the University of Florida with a master's degree in Health Education & Behavior, and is also a Certified Health Education Specialist.
 Her passion is for public health reform and widespread, accessible health education.
 Amanda currently teaches Public Health at FSTM.
 In her free time, she enjoys reading, cooking, and fitness, and is expecting her first child with her husband Matt in August 2017.